triton-inference-server/model_analyzer/docs/config_search.md

 ---

-### **Limiting Batch Size, Instance Count, and Client Concurrency**
+### **Limiting Batch Size, Instance Group, and Client Concurrency**

-Using the `--run-config-search-<min/max>...` config options you have the ability to clamp the algorithm's upper or lower bounds for the model's batch size and instance count, as well as the client's request concurrency.
+Using the `--run-config-search-<min/max>...` config options you have the ability to clamp the algorithm's upper or lower bounds for the model's batch size and instance group count, as well as the client's request concurrency.

 _Note: By default, quick search runs unbounded and ignores any default values for these settings_